 This grant is designed to support international conferences hosted by Swedish organisations.
 The purpose is to facilitate international contact networks and an exchange of experience between Swedish and overseas researchers, transfer knowledge from the international research community to Swedish research environments, as well as contributing to the dissemination of Swedish research abroad.

 International Postdoctoral Fellowship Programme (COFAS) is a postdoc programme that creates opportunities for collaboration and exchange of knowledge between countries.
 The programme makes it easier for researchers to work abroad, by providing financial support for work in other countries.
-For 2016 we have no future calls planned within COFAS.
+We currently have no future calls for proposals planned within COFAS.

 In addition to the annual and ongoing grants, Forte sometimes announces specific, targeted grants within our areas of responsibility.
 We also participate in various international collaborations where calls for proposals are sometimes announced.
 Visit the pages Open calls and Future calls to see which ones are currently open or planned.